How to Calm Wedding Nerves: A Celebrants Guide to Feeling Relaxed and Present on your Wedding Day

 Preparation Helps Ease Nerves

-Preparation can make a huge difference in helping you feel calm and confident.
+Preparation makes a huge difference in helping you feel calm and confident.

-Reading through your ceremony script, practising your vows and becoming familiar with the flow of the ceremony can help everything feel much more comfortable.
+Reading through your ceremony script, practising your vows and becoming familiar with the flow of your day helps you to feel calm and in control.

-Think about what will help you feel relaxed before your ceremony.
-Leave plenty of time to get ready so you never feel rushed.
-A quiet walk in the fresh air, listening to a particular album or sharing a coffee / celebratory drink with a close friend can really help to settle your nerves.
+Plan your wedding morning - think about what will help you to feel relaxed before your ceremony.
+Leave plenty of time to get ready.
+A quiet walk in the fresh air, listening to some good tunes and spending time with a close friend/ family member really helps to settle your nerves (even better if it involves a glass of bubbly!).

 Visualisation: A Powerful Confidence Tool

-Close your eyes and imagine walking into your ceremony space on your wedding day -feeling calm, happy and confident.
+Visualisation works wonderfully for calming nerves.
+Close your eyes and imagine walking into your ceremony space on your wedding day - you feel calm, confident and excited!

 Adding little details - like what you’re wearing or how the venue looks - helps your brain become familiar with the experience, which makes it feel much easier on the day.